uzairaslam123/Airbnb_Berlin_Project_1/README.md

 In this repository I have uploaded three jupyter notebooks, 1 Readme file and 1 Dataset.

 The files are descibed below.
-- **Airbnb_Berlin_CRISP_DM**: In this file i have answered all my three questions following the CRISP_DM approach and using the listing database.
+- **Airbnb_Berlin_CRISP_DM.ipynb**: In this file i have answered all my three questions following the CRISP_DM approach and using the listing database.
 In the file you will find preprocessing of the data along with Graphs and the conclusions at the end.

 - **listing.csv**: This is the official dataset of Airbnb Berlin listing.